 Miranda Wicker, a former English teacher, has become a spokesperson for a different Facebook group called Teachers for Common Sense Safety.
-They are focused on mask requirements and other protocols that would protect teachers. ( in Georgia are 50 or older, and older age is a from COVID.)
+They are focused on mask requirements and other protocols that would protect teachers.
+(One in four teachers in Georgia are 50 or older, and older age is a risk factor for severe illness from COVID.)

 Writing cheerful notes on the sidewalk outside the school and lauding teachers as “heroes” is well-meaning, but it won’t keep them safe, says Wicker.
 “If you want to show teachers you appreciate them, listen to them,” she says.
 “Hear what they’re saying.
 Many of them feel scared every day when they walk into the classroom that they’re going to catch coronavirus and bring it home to their loved ones.”